RKlompUU/SCRIPTWriter/README.md

 SCRIPT Writer defines a human friendly Bitcoin SCRIPT language and provides a set of functions to translate programs written in this extended language (called ESCRIPT, which is an acronym for Extended SCRIPT) to Bitcoin SCRIPT bytecode.
 See below for the syntax description, or visit https://vm100.cs.stir.ac.uk/~rkl/docu.php.

+The extended language is a superset of the bytecode SCRIPT language.
+This means that it is possible to define a script partially using extended syntax constructions, and partially in direct streams of bytecode.
+Bytecodes are passed through the parser as-is.

 #### Installation
 Dependency: Haskell's Stack (https://docs.haskellstack.org/en/stable/install_and_upgrade/)